 “Words,” writes Orr in Applied Mental Efficiency, “are among the sharpest and strongest and surest weapons which you control in the Battle of Life… Take the Anglo-Saxon sledge hammer words and by hard, sharp blows, drive home the wedge of your truth.”

 Truth, you know, doesn’t always have to be eloquent.
 “I” and “love” and “you” are three of the plainest words around.
-And yet.subscribe to Ploughshares?
+And yet.Might we be so bold as to suggest that you subscribe to Ploughshares?